Carle Hessay: Legacy

 The 2014 book, For Kelly, with Love: Poems on the Abstracts of Carle Hessay (Treeline Press), arranged and edited by Maidie Hilmo, commemorated an unusual project in homage of Kelly Parsons, a Victoria poet and medievalist, who died of breast cancer in 2008.
 Sixteen Canadian poets were invited to finish a project contemplated by Parsons, but never begun due to her declining health, by each writing one or more poems inspired by Hessay's small abstracts.
 The collaborative effort included poets such as bill bissett, Patrick Friesen, Linda Rogers, and Patricia Young, among others.
 In her contribution, Dorothy Field links how Hessay applied "black ink like tar", to Parsons' use of her hands in making arts and crafts, both "undamming the heart".
 Several poets felt a kinship between writing poems and painting.
 The abstracts spun a variety of responses: divination of personal relationships, glimpsed mythical forces, expressions of mirth, even Oscar Wilde.
 The book launch, at the Templed Mind Gallery in Victoria, featured the authors reading their poems, and concluded with a talk on Kelly Parsons by Kathryn Kerby-Fulton, a medieval scholar who knew Parsons well.

 Arleen Paré wrote two poems, She Asked For Birds, and City Slants, after a pair of untitled paintings by Hessay.
 They appeared in her 2015 book, He Leaves His Face in the Funeral Car (Caitlin Press).

 A documentary film about Hessay, directed by Guochen Wang, screened at the University of Victoria in 2017, in conjunction with an exhibit displaying some of Hessay's futurist views, renditions of the Spanish Civil War, and wilderness landscapes.
 The film, narrated by Linda Rogers, consists of interviews with twelve people who either knew the artist personally, or were familiar with his work.
 It closes with bisset's performance of his poem letting th brush dance, which reimagines Hessay's process of creating an action painting.

 Hessay's works are represented in the collections of the Langley Centennial Museum and the Penticton Art Gallery.
-His 1968 painting Port City appeared on the cover of the book Late Modernism and Expatriation, edited by Lauren Arrington, and published in 2022 by Clemson University Press in association with Liverpool University Press.
+His 1968 painting Port City was depicted on the cover of the book Late Modernism and Expatriation, edited by Lauren Arrington, and published in 2022 by Clemson University Press in association with Liverpool University Press.
+Paintings by Hessay have appeared in literary and political journals, including the Boston Review, the Paris Review, and the revived Quarterly Review.